19 Nov The most flexible MIDI processing

 Check our user manual for detailed explanation of various MIDI related setting.

-If you like this article, please share it and spread the word.
+If you like this article, please share it and spread the word about Gig Performer, the best companion for all your musical efforts.
 To learn more tips or leave a comment, please visit this Community thread.

 Own the Stage® with Gig Performer®.

 – SysEx support – Controlling RJM GT Mastermind pedal controllers from Gig Performer

 – How to synchronize Gig Performer’s tempo to an external MIDI clock or Link-enabled products

 – Use host automation rather than MIDI to control plugin parameters

 – Rackspaces vs Program Changes